hannesdelbeke/maya-plugin-template/README.md

 A template to quickly make a Python plugin for Maya.
 (For modules, see [Maya module template](https://github.com/hannesdelbeke/maya-module-template))

 ### Features
-- a `pyproject.toml` to support pip install
+- a `pyproject.toml` to support pip install to a Maya plugin folder]
+  - this will auto handle dependencies, removing the need for vendoring
 - Maya menu sample code

 ### Instructions